Tanzhiheng26/ip/docs/README.md

 - `unmark 3 2 1`

 ### Deleting tasks: `delete`
-Deletes ones or more existing tasks from the list of tasks.
+Deletes one or more existing tasks from the list of tasks.

 Format: `delete <existing task numbers>`